The Basics of Carry-On Only Travel

 7. Let kids have their own carry-on - Kids love to be part of the game so let them carry their own bag.
 It’s a good idea to pack snacks, some toys and a blanket to keep them comfy!
 For diapers, only bring enough to last you all throughout the flight plus a day to be safe.
 You can buy diapers once you land at your destination (unless you’re going to a remote island).

-8. Printable checklists for everyone - Especially for kids, they love accomplishing a task.
-Give them their own checklist to check off and have them lay all their items on their bed.
+8. Printable checklists for everyone - Give kids them their own checklist to check off and have them lay all their items on their bed.
 Once they’ve checked everything off their list, mommy can “approve” the items (and take out the unnecessary things) before packing.
 Here’s our favorite Ultimate Family Checklist for you to print out (maybe a few copies for each family member).

 9. Invest in a carry-on jacket - Here’s a nifty hack you can try: Invest in a carry-on jacket where you can pack items inside.
 Haven’t heard of a carry-on jacket?
 This guide highlights a few of the best brands to choose from.
 Basically, a carry-on jacket has more pockets than a regular jacket allowing you to store some more items discreetly.
-Another option is a foldable down jacket that folds into itself!
 This will save you space in your luggage when not in use.

 10. If all else fails, use the Duty Free trick - So you’re in the airport and you know that your carry-on luggage is beyond the weight limits.
 Do you give in and say goodbye to your carry-on only plan?
 Here’s one last hack you can use...
 Purchase something from Duty Free and then discreetly store heavier items from your carry on in the carrier bag.
 Yep, they’ll actually allow you to bring a separate Duty Free bag aside from your carry-on luggage and personal bag.